Fortinet: Recent history

 In July 2014, Fortinet announced a technical certification program called the Network Security Expert (NSE) program.
 In March 2016, Fortinet launched a Network Security Academy to help fill open cybersecurity jobs in the U.S. Fortinet donated equipment and provided information to universities to help train students for jobs in the field.
 Also in 2016, Fortinet launched a program called FortiVet to recruit military veterans for cybersecurity jobs.

 In January 2017, it was announced that Philip Quade, a former member of the NSA, would become the company's chief information security officer.
-At the end of 2017, Fortinet reported $416.7 million in revenue, a 15 percent increase from the previous year.
-In June 2018, Fortinet acquired Bradford Networks, a maker of access control and IoT security solutions.
-In October 2018, Fortinet acquired ZoneFox, a threat analytics company.
-In January 2019, it was announced that Fortinet and founder Ken Xie would participate in the annual World Economic Forum held in Davos, Switzerland.

-In September 2019, Fortinet settled a whistleblower lawsuit regarding what the company has described as an "isolated incident" of sales of intentionally mislabeled Chinese-made equipment to U.S. government end users.
-In late 2019, Fortinet acquired enSilo and CyberSponse.
-Also in 2019, Fortinet's FortiGate SD-WAN and Next Generation Firewall received a "Recommended" rating from NSS Labs.
+In 2019, Fortinet's FortiGate SD-WAN and Next Generation Firewall received a "Recommended" rating from NSS Labs.

-In July 2020, Fortinet acquired OPAQ Networks.
-OPAQ is a Secure Access Service Edge (SASE) cloud provider based in Herndon, Virginia.

-In December 2020, Fortinet acquired the automated incident management company Panopta.

-In 2021, Fortinet acquired application security company Sken.Ai to offer continuous application security testing.

 In September 2021, Fortinet pledged to train one million people in support of President Joe Biden's call to action to address the talent shortage in American cybersecurity.

 In March 2022, Fortinet announced the termination of operations in Russia.
 The company has stopped all sales, support, and professional services within Russia.
-In the same month, Fortinet acquired cloud and network security firm ShieldX.

-NetworkWorld reported that Fortinet introduced new AI and ML-based security services utilizing telemetry from its global network.
+The same year, NetworkWorld reported that Fortinet had introduced AI and ML-based security services utilizing telemetry from its network.

+In June 2025, Fortinet was added to Investor's Business Daily's Big Cap 20 list of top-rated large-cap growth stocks.

+Acquisitions

+In 2008, the company acquired the intellectual property of IPLocks, a database security and auditing company.

+In August 2009, Fortinet acquired the intellectual property and other assets of Woven Systems, an Ethernet switching company.